PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/listing-v2.md

 ## Multistore

+### Product List
 WHEN all shops or a group of shops is selected THEN the column of Stores(s) is added to the listing.

-Each item in the product list displays the product with a list of the names of the stores associated with the product, the image, the reference, the price of the product without and with, the quantity of the product, the status and the actions.
+Each item in the product list displays the product with a list of the names of the stores associated with the product, the image, the reference, main category, the price of the product without and with, the quantity of the product, the status and the actions.

 The list of associated stores displays a maximum of 3 stores and then displays (...) the remaining stores.